 Many reptile experts and enthusiasts will tell you not to keep a wild turtle as a pet, and they are right.
 It’s the same reason you may be told not to keep a frog you found in your pond or a bunny you found in your backyard.
 Animals that live in the wild are not used to living boxed-up in a tank, cage, or hutch.
 They aren't used to taking food from humans, let alone the pellet diets sold in pet stores.
 Wild turtles are unaccustomed to being handled by people and to living in captivity.
 Wild animals only know freedom and day-to-day survival.

 Most importantly, wild turtles can carry parasites like tapeworm, and are known for carrying salmonella bacteria.
-People can get salmonella from these turtles by touching them and not washing their hands thoroughly afterwards.
-Salmonellosis is the same disease you can get from eating under-cooked chicken, and is the reason that the sale of baby turtles was banned in 1970.
+People can get salmonella from turtles by touching them and not washing their hands thoroughly afterward.
+Salmonellosis is the same disease you can get from eating undercooked chicken, and it's the reason that the sale of baby turtles was banned in 1970.
 Children are the most susceptible, as they often forget to wash their hands after touching turtles.